TRustworthy-AI-Tools-for-Science/traits-audit/docs/demo_pybamm.rst

 .. figure:: _static/demo_pybamm/fig1_poles.png
    :width: 65%
    :align: center
-   :alt: Complex eigenvalue pole diagram for the PyBAMM sklearn GPR
+   :alt: Real eigenvalue pole diagram (1-D strip) for the PyBAMM sklearn GPR

-The annotation "19 pole(s) outside view,
-:math:`|\lambda| \in [9.99 \times 10^{-1},\, 4.51 \times 10^1]`" reveals
-that nearly all eigenvalues of the gradient-descent Jacobian on the GPR capacity surface are outside the unit circle.
-Of the two visible poles, one sits just outside the left boundary of the unit circle (Re ≈ −1.3), indicating mild instability, and one is on the positive real axis at Re ≈ 1.0 (marginally stable).
-The large range of off-screen poles (up to :math:`|\lambda|` ≈ 45) means the GPR landscape has steep gradients over much of the (C-rate, T) domain — gradient descent on the surrogate would diverge rather than converge except near the capacity maximum.
-This is physically interpretable: capacity varies strongly at the corners of the C-rate/temperature space.
+All 40 eigenvalues (2 per operating point × 20 queried points, since the
+gradient-descent Jacobian is a 2×2 matrix in the normalised (C-rate, T) space) are real (:math:`\mathrm{Im}(\lambda) \equiv 0` exactly — the Jacobian :math:`J = I - \alpha H_f` is symmetric because the Hessian of any twice-differentiable scalar function is symmetric, so this demo will never show complex eigenvalues or a unit-circle diagram, unlike CAMD's DMDc-fitted operator).
+They cluster tightly around Re ≈ 1.0, ranging from ≈ 0.997 to ≈ 1.007 — right at the marginal-stability boundary (the dashed lines at :math:`\pm 1`) rather than spread across a wide range.
+31 of the 40 fall just inside the boundary (stable) and 9 just outside (unstable);
+no eigenvalues fall outside the plotted range.
+This tight clustering near :math:`|\lambda| = 1` means the
+GPR capacity surface is close to *flat* in the gradient-descent sense around most queried points — consistent with a well-behaved, smoothly varying capacity landscape rather than one with sharply diverging gradients — and also means the stable/unstable classification is sensitive to small numerical differences right at the boundary, which is reflected in the roughly 50/50 stable-vs-unstable split.

 Queried operating points in PCA space
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~